Akul-AI/akulai/README.md

-# AkulAI V1
+# AkulAI Core

 This is the very first version of the AkulAI project.
 This is very basic, but I definetly plan on adding other things as well.
-I will update from time to time, but make sure to look out for other repos with later version.
-This one will only contain bug fixes, requested features, and any other minor changes after this.
+I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.

 (This does open up a WebUI which probably won't be supported in other versions.)